domjrivera/cybop2/src/posts/hawat-walkthrough.md

 With so many potential attack surfaces, the challenge is which one to pick first.
 You don't want to go down a rabbit hole and waste a lot of time in what should be a pretty easy machine to exploit!

+Let's enumerate some more then, gobuster to the rescue!

 \--- TO BE CONTINUED ---